LedgerHQ/connect-kit/examples/vite-web3-onboard/README.md

 - `src/main.tsx`, we wrap the main app with the web3-onboard provider and add global styles
 - `src/App.tsx`, we add some buttons and functions to this one

-Add web3-onboard the web3-onboard Ledger connector with
+Add the web3-onboard react and Ledger connector packages with

     $ pnpm add @web3-onboard/react @web3-onboard/ledger